Minds On

 Action

-There are many rights and responsibilities we have as citizens of Canada.
+There are many rights and responsibilities individuals have as citizens of Canada.

 A smiling child holding a Canadian flag behind them.